What we know about the Tufts University student detained by federal agents

 After she was detained on Tuesday, Ozturk’s attorney filed a petition in federal district court in Boston challenging the legality of her detention and requesting not to move her out of the district of Massachusetts.

-“(Ozturk) shall not be moved outside the District of Massachusetts without first providing advance notice of the intended move,” District Judge Indira Talwani, an Obama appointee, wrote Tuesday in an order obtained by CNN affiliate WHDH.
+“(Ozturk) shall not be moved outside the District of Massachusetts without first providing advance notice of the intended move,” District Judge Indira Talwani, an Obama appointee, wrote Tuesday in an order.
 Talwani ordered the government to respond to Ozturk’s petition by Friday.

 But on Wednesday a spokesperson for the Department of Homeland Security said she had been transferred to the Central Louisiana ICE Processing Center in Basile.